lnknguyen/lnknguyen.github.io/_pages/about.md

 Science.
 Data.
 Software — and everything in between.

 I am a Doctoral Researcher at the [DigiTraces Lab](https://digitraceslab.com/), focusing on computational social science.
-I build statistical and machine‑learning models to study social and behavioral phenomena.
+I develop statistical and machine learning models to examine human behavior and its temporal stability.
+Beyond that, my interests include reproducible science enabled by high‑quality, open‑source software.

 Before my PhD, I earned a Master of Science from Aalto University in the Master’s Programme in Machine Learning, Data Science, and Artificial Intelligence (Macadamia).